Azure/azure-batch-software-entitlement/src/sestest/readme.md

 You can see this documentation for yourself by running `sestest generate --help` in your console.

 The exit code for `sestest generate` will be zero (**0**) if a token was correctly generated, non-zero (typically **-1**) if there were any issues.

+**PowerShell users**: If you want to list multiple values for the `--application` parameter, wrap the entire list in double quotes to avoid PowerShell interpreting the comma (`,`) for array construction: `--application "app, app, app"`.

 ## List certificates